$235.54 Million in Sales Expected for Huron Consulting Group Inc. (NASDAQ:HURN) This Quarter

-According to Zacks, analysts expect that Huron Consulting Group will report full year sales of $895.22 million for the current financial year, with estimates ranging from $893.10 million to $897.80 million.
-For the next fiscal year, analysts expect that the firm will report sales of $972.50 million, with estimates ranging from $960.40 million to $991.20 million.
-Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that cover Huron Consulting Group.
+On average, analysts expect that Huron Consulting Group will report full year sales of $895.22 million for the current financial year, with estimates ranging from $893.10 million to $897.80 million.
+For the next year, analysts forecast that the business will post sales of $972.50 million, with estimates ranging from $960.40 million to $991.20 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Huron Consulting Group.

-Huron Consulting Group (NASDAQ:HURN) last posted its earnings results on Monday, November 1st.
-The business services provider reported $0.78 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.75 by $0.03.
-Huron Consulting Group had a return on equity of 9.21% and a net margin of 2.98%.
+Huron Consulting Group (NASDAQ:HURN) last released its quarterly earnings results on Monday, November 1st.
+The business services provider reported $0.78 EPS for the quarter, beating the Zacks’ consensus estimate of $0.75 by $0.03.
 The firm had revenue of $224.01 million for the quarter, compared to analyst estimates of $230.08 million.
-During the same quarter in the prior year, the company earned $0.59 EPS.
+Huron Consulting Group had a net margin of 2.98% and a return on equity of 9.21%.
+During the same period in the previous year, the business earned $0.59 earnings per share.

-In other Huron Consulting Group news, CEO James H. Roth sold 17,000 shares of the business’s stock in a transaction on Tuesday, September 7th.
-The stock was sold at an average price of $48.95, for a total value of $832,150.00.
-Following the completion of the transaction, the chief executive officer now directly owns 136,722 shares in the company, valued at approximately $6,692,541.90.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders own 2.13% of the company’s stock.
+In other Huron Consulting Group news, CEO James H. Roth sold 17,000 shares of the stock in a transaction dated Tuesday, September 7th.
+The shares were sold at an average price of $48.95, for a total transaction of $832,150.00.
+Following the sale, the chief executive officer now directly owns 136,722 shares in the company, valued at $6,692,541.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 2.13% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in HURN.
-Eagle Bay Advisors LLC acquired a new stake in shares of Huron Consulting Group during the 2nd quarter worth $28,000.
-IFP Advisors Inc increased its holdings in shares of Huron Consulting Group by 668.1% during the 3rd quarter.
-IFP Advisors Inc now owns 530 shares of the business services provider’s stock worth $29,000 after buying an additional 461 shares during the last quarter.
-Point72 Hong Kong Ltd acquired a new stake in shares of Huron Consulting Group during the 1st quarter worth $34,000.
-Huntington National Bank increased its holdings in shares of Huron Consulting Group by 41.3% during the 2nd quarter.
-Huntington National Bank now owns 1,543 shares of the business services provider’s stock worth $76,000 after buying an additional 451 shares during the last quarter.
-Finally, XTX Topco Ltd acquired a new stake in shares of Huron Consulting Group during the 2nd quarter worth $205,000.
-Institutional investors and hedge funds own 89.52% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Squarepoint Ops LLC raised its holdings in Huron Consulting Group by 183.0% in the 2nd quarter.
+Squarepoint Ops LLC now owns 27,852 shares of the business services provider’s stock valued at $1,369,000 after buying an additional 18,011 shares during the last quarter.
+Principal Financial Group Inc. raised its holdings in Huron Consulting Group by 8.7% during the 1st quarter.
+Principal Financial Group Inc. now owns 314,285 shares of the business services provider’s stock worth $15,834,000 after purchasing an additional 25,278 shares during the last quarter.
+Sei Investments Co. raised its holdings in Huron Consulting Group by 15.5% during the 2nd quarter.
+Sei Investments Co. now owns 147,507 shares of the business services provider’s stock worth $7,261,000 after purchasing an additional 19,840 shares during the last quarter.
+WINTON GROUP Ltd raised its holdings in Huron Consulting Group by 10.1% during the 2nd quarter.
+WINTON GROUP Ltd now owns 5,610 shares of the business services provider’s stock worth $276,000 after purchasing an additional 514 shares during the last quarter.
+Finally, Susquehanna International Group LLP raised its holdings in Huron Consulting Group by 21.5% during the 2nd quarter.
+Susquehanna International Group LLP now owns 27,291 shares of the business services provider’s stock worth $1,341,000 after purchasing an additional 4,827 shares during the last quarter.
+Institutional investors own 89.52% of the company’s stock.

 Huron Consulting Group Company Profile